Interactive Face Recognition System

 Can interactive Lineups Reduce Own Race Bias?

 People are less able to accurately perceive and remember faces that are of a race different to their own, a phenomenon known as own race bias (ORB).
 The causal mechanisms behind ORB have been attributed to both cognitive and social processes at encoding.
 To date, ORB has been predominately tested using static photographs of people shown head on, in frontal pose.
 Hence, it is unknown whether the ability to actively explore a face to view it in other poses would enhance memory retrieval.
 We are using an eyewitness memory paradigm to test whether an interactive lineup procedure that allows participant witnesses to rotate and view the lineup faces in any pose (e.g., profile, ¾ view) increases discrimination accuracy, especially for cross-race witnesses.
-The results are presented in the slideshow below.
+The results are presented in the slideshow and pre-print paper below.

 This work was generously funded by the Laura and John Arnold Foundation.